 While it's not industry leading, it's an iPhone with a good battery life, which many will love - it's not as good at holding battery as other iPhones for watching media, but it's a step forward over the 5S generally.

 The camera is powerful and sharp too - again, for the upgraders out there they'll be astounded by the changes (our friend recently couldn't stop taking side-by-side pictures with the SE and an old 5, such was the difference).

 The design of the phone isn't 'iconic' - it's dated.
 There's no reason Apple couldn't have created a smaller version of the iPhone 6S other than saving money - while that cost has been passed onto the consumer, it would have been amazing to see a new phone in this space.

 The screen technology is what irritates me the most - and yes, we know it's a price tradeoff.
 But, bar some small tweaks, this is a very similar display to what we saw on the iPhone 5 from 2012.
 Nearly four years old at launch, and it's being reused here - and it's how things look on the screen that matters.

 It's adequate - but compared to other phones you can get for the price (and we know, they're a lot less wieldy) the difference is marked.

-Whatever you do, don't look at the iPhone SE's screen then some of the expensive phones on the market right now (ie the iPhone X).
+Whatever you do, don't look at the iPhone SE's screen then some of the expensive phones on the market right now (ie the iPhone XS).
 You'll be a bit sad.

 With the iPhone SE, Apple's fixed a big problem: price.
 Given the internals on offer here, this would have been close to a perfect phone if it weren't for a few glaring omissions.